 MASH yolks with fork.
-ADD finely chopped whites, mayonnaise, sour cream, mustard, lemon juice, salt and pepper; mix well.
+ADD chopped whites, mayonnaise, sour cream, mustard, lemon juice, salt and pepper; mix well.
 ADD dill; mix well.
-Cover and refrigerate.
+Refrigerate, covered.

 DRAIN beets, reserving juice (about 2/3 cup).
 Set beets aside for another use.
 COMBINE beet juice, water and vinegar.
 ARRANGE egg whites cut side down in shallow container.
-POUR beet mixture over eggs.
-Cover tightly.
+POUR marinade over eggs.
 REFRIGERATE at least several hours or overnight, turning occasionally.

-REMOVE purple egg whites from beet mixture, pat dry with paper towels.
-SPOON 1 heaping Tbsp. yolk mixture into each reserved egg white half.
+REMOVE pickled egg whites from marinade, pat dry with paper towels.
+SPOON 1 heaping Tbsp. yolk mixture into each pickled egg white half.
 Garnish with toppers, as desired.